JoshEllinger/JointsWP-child/readme.md

 Joints WP child theme
 =====================
-A Wordpress child theme for the JointsWP theme.
+A Wordpress child theme for the JointsWP theme by Joshua Ellinger

 ## To install:
 1. Install JointsWp theme in the appropriate directory